Back to Health News & Stories

-By Alex Ferrara, MS, OTR/L, CHT, Occupational Therapist and Hand Therapy Supervisor—Virtua Physical Therapy & Rehabilitation - Sewell
+By Alex Ferrara, MS, OTR/L, CHT, Occupational Therapist and Hand Therapy Supervisor, and Peter Yucis, PT, DPT, Physical Therapist —Virtua Physical Therapy & Rehabilitation

-Lawn mower injuries are a common cause of hand injuries.
-According to a 2018 Public Health Reports study, there were more than 51,000 lawn mower injuries between January 1, 2006 and December 31, 2013, and about 65% of them involved the hand or wrist.
+Lawn mower injuries are a common cause of hand and feet injuries.
+According to a 2018 Public Health Reports study, there were more than 51,000 lawn mower injuries between January 1, 2006, and December 31, 2013.
+About 65% of them involved the hand or wrist, and about 20% involved the foot or ankle.

 Common lawn mower hand injuries include: